baikal-zooplankton/BaselineModels/README.md

-We are updating repositories, stay tined!
+We are updating repositories, stay tuned!
 ---
 # Baseline models for Baikal zooplankton recognition.